Call to book01904 521 936

 Itinerary

-Day 1 - London and Cologne
+Day 1 - From London to the historic city of Cologne

-We depart London St Pancras on the Eurostar to Brussels.
-Our journey continues to Cologne for an overnight stay.
-Before dinner this evening, you might like take a stroll through Cologne's Old Town, which has been lovingly and carefully restored to its pre-war appearance.
+With free time to explore, you might like to stroll through Cologne's Old Town, which has been lovingly and carefully restored to its pre-war appearance.
 Admire the pretty pastel-coloured houses as you stroll through narrow streets that wind down towards the Rhine Promenade.
 Afterwards, why not visit a traditional Cologne 'brauhaus' for a 'kölsch' (beer), a lovely way to warm up on a winter's evening.

 Includes